hefestru/eyes-ios/README.md

 ## TO-DO

+- [x] **Audio Feedback**
+  Real-time audio warnings for obstacle detection with distance announcement in centimeters.

-[x] **Enhanced Audio Feedback**
+- [ ] **Enhanced Audio Feedback**
   Add reference sounds and spatial audio cues to help users understand their environment more intuitively.

-[ ] **AI-Powered Text Recognition**
+- [ ] **AI-Powered Text Recognition**
   Enable real-time reading of text from books, signs, product labels, and other everyday objects.

-[ ] **Object Recognition**
+- [ ] **Object Recognition**
   Train the system to identify and describe common items, such as:
   - Furniture (chairs, tables, sofas)
   - Household appliances (refrigerators, microwaves, washing machines)
   - Electronic devices (phones, computers, TVs)
   - Food items and packaging
   - Clothing and accessories
   - Transportation vehicles (cars, buses, bicycles)
   - Animals and pets
   - Plants and trees

-[ ] **Spatial Awareness Features**
+- [ ] **Spatial Awareness Features**
   Implement precise distance and direction detection to describe the relative position of objects.

-[ ] **Energy Optimization**
+- [ ] **Energy Optimization**
   Add an option to automatically turn off the screen during usage to save battery.

+- [ ] **Navigation System with Map**
+  Implement an integrated navigation system with map functionality that provides audio-guided directions for visually impaired users.
+Features should include:
+  - Real-time GPS-based navigation with voice announcements
+  - Integration with AR depth sensing to avoid obstacles along the route
+  - Audio feedback for turns, distance to destination, and route updates
+  - Offline map support for areas with poor connectivity